 The GTRacing is perhaps the most popular budget gaming chair on Amazon for a reason.
 If there is a DXRacer knockoff out there, GTRacing captures that with its flashy dual toned color scheme, bucket seat and robust backrest.
 For people on a shoestring budget or as a gift, it’s a great substitute for the much pricier DXRacer P-series chair.

 The best way to describe the GTRacing chair is that this is a gaming chair for the masses.
+This is one of the cheapest DXRacer alternatives that really popularized the gaming chair genre due to its accessible price.
 On sale the chair frequently costs less than $140, yet is decent enough in all the key areas for an average sized person.

 The keyword here is “average size”.
 In our testing, we find the chair best suited for people below 6’1” and less than 200 lbs.
 This is taking into account the chair’s seat dimensions (15”W x 20”D), height range (16.9″ to 20.9″), and just as importantly, build quality featuring a nylon base.

 A friend of ours that is 5’7” tall unequivocally preferred the GTRacing over the KCream when he came over to test the two chairs out.
 He said the former’s size just fits him so much better (especially the seat depth).